The Wind Rises: Critical response

-Review aggregator Rotten Tomatoes sampled 180 reviews and judged 88% of them positive, giving the film a "Certified Fresh" rating, with an average score of 8/10.
-The consensus states: "The Wind Rises is a fittingly bittersweet swan song for director Hayao Miyazaki".
-Metacritic, which assigns a weighted average score, rated the film an 83/100 based on 41 reviews, citing "universal acclaim".
+On the review aggregator website Rotten Tomatoes, 88% of 182 critics' reviews are positive, with an average rating of 8.0/10.
+The website's consensus reads: "The Wind Rises is a fittingly bittersweet swan song for director Hayao Miyazaki."
+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 41 critics, indicating "universal acclaim".

-Critic David Ehrlich rated the film 9.7/10 and called it "perhaps the greatest animated film ever made."
+Critic David Ehrlich rated the film 9.7/10 and called it "perhaps the greatest animated film ever made".
 He wrote: "While initially jarring, Miyazaki's unapologetic deviations from fact help The Wind Rises to transcend the linearity of its expected structure, the film eventually revealing itself to be less of a biopic than it is a devastatingly honest lament for the corruption of beauty, and how invariably pathetic the human response to that loss must be.
-Miyazaki’s films are often preoccupied with absence, the value of things left behind and how the ghosts of beautiful things are traced onto our memories like the shadows of objects outlined by a nuclear flash.
+Miyazaki's films are often preoccupied with absence, the value of things left behind and how the ghosts of beautiful things are traced onto our memories like the shadows of objects outlined by a nuclear flash.
 The Wind Rises looks back as only a culminating work can."
 Peter Bradshaw of The Guardian called the film "visually exquisite and emotionally charged".
-Film critic Mark Kermode called it "a rich treat for the eye and soul alike.".
+Film critic Mark Kermode called it "a rich treat for the eye and soul alike".

+Scott Foundas of Variety wrote "The score by frequent Miyazaki collaborator Joe Hisaishi recalls Nino Rota in its lilting accordion-and-mandolin main theme."
+Dana Stevens of Slate called it as a "romantic orchestral score".
+Alonso Duralde of TheWrap wrote "Joe Hisaishi contributes another in his series of legendary scores for the director."